Victor Moses: Inter Milan sign Chelsea wing-back on loan with option to buy | Goal.com

 Moses, 29, had his contract terminated by Turkish Super Lig outfit Fenerbahce before joining the San Siro outfit.

 This move will see him link up again with former Blues manager Antonio Conte.
-The former Wigan man played in the Italian’s Blues Premier League triumph in 2016-17.
+The former Wigan man played in the Italian’s Premier League triumph with the Blues in 2016-17.

 "Having the opportunity to work with the coach again is something I’m really happy about.
 I’ve spoken to him and he’s already explained the club’s project to me,” the Nigerian commented on his reunion with Conte.